terranovaaleks/c-/lab_01.md

 #### Why is it that valgrind still issue diagnostics related to memory management?

 #### Add code that fixes the memory management

+## Oral and offline review

+Write your answers to the questions above in inquiry.md do copy relevant code to your answers so that both questions and answers are in context.

+*Good luck*